BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Use java if a **complex** class hierarchy exists **without** a realy tight performance requirement as it deals with the problem **idiomatically**.
 - Use python if a **flat** class hierarchy exists as it allows **easy** development.

-By the way, the rules assumes that all the three languages can be used with all power including the open source libraries and the experienced software engineers are available to develop in that language efficiently.
+By the way, the rules assumes that all the three languages can be used with all power including the open source libraries.
+Besidese, the experienced software engineers are available to develop in that language efficiently.

 Lets examine the CS with respect to the above rules.
-The CS involves a number of interfaces with the UI, FE, MySQL DB and SP.
+The CS involves a number of interfaces with the DAG, UI, FE, MySQL DB and SP.
-Additionally, the DAG requires an interface.
-These interfaces define a base for the CS.
+These interfaces define a base for the CS (i.e. `ICS`).
-On top of these interfaces, the CS shall also include a couple of interfaces to define the analysis procedure (i.e. EO, SC, SA and SAR).
+On top of these interfaces, the CS shall also include a couple of interfaces to define the analysis procedure (i.e. `ICS_EO`, `ICS_SC`, `ICS_SCL`, `ICS_SA` and `ICS_SAR`).
-These are all interfaces on top of which the CS would define the concrete types (e.g. CS_EO_Panel).
+These are all interfaces on top of which the CS would define the concrete types (e.g. `CS_EO_Panel`).

 On the other hand, the concrete objects does not require additional relations which extends the above class hierarchy further.
-For example, panels and joints has no relation in the class hierachy.
+For example, panels and joints have no relation in the class hierachy.
 The object relations are handled by the DAG.
 In other words, the class hierarchy holds the following three levels:
-1. The base interfaces to interact with the DAG and the other components of the SAA,
+1. The base interface to interact with the DAG and the other components of the SAA (i.e. `ICS`),
-2. The interfaces that define the analysis procedure (i.e. EO, SC, SA and SAR),
+2. The interfaces that define the analysis procedure (i.e. `ICS_EO`, `ICS_SC`, `ICS_SCL`, `ICS_SA` and `ICS_SAR`),
-3. The concrete types (e.g. CS_EO_Panel).
+3. The concrete types (e.g. `CS_EO_Panel`).

 The above architecture is a result of the fact that the CS is not involved in the physical definitions.
 The physics of the structural analyses are defined by the SP and left to the client.
 In other words, the CS deals with only the data management and the process flow.

-Considering the flatness of the CS class hierarchy, python would offer enough if powered by the runtime checks and unit tests.
+Considering the flatness of the CS class hierarchy, python would offer enough **if powered by the runtime checks and unit tests.**

 **Harmony:**\
 Its already stated that the UI is in javascript and the SP is in python.